Ramrathinam/rvmrideway/README.md

 - Established transportation providers seeking to modernize dispatch & matching
 - City governments or local-authority mobility programmes wanting to integrate flexible services
 - Developers & mobility-tech innovators who want to build on a modular, API-first mobility platform
-# Contributing to RVM Rideway

-Thank you for your interest in contributing to **RVM Rideway**!
-We’re building an open, scalable, and sustainable mobility platform — and your contributions make it stronger.

----

 ## Project structure
 /rideway-backend # Core services: dispatch engine, matching, routing